Aplombird/java-sorting-tool/README.md

 # Java Sorting Tool

 This is a kind of command-line sorting tool for the data read from an arbitrary CSV file that has two mandatory fields named “row” and “column”.
 The tool sorts data according to the field names inputted from the command-line.
 For the numerical data, it sorts the value from the highest to the lowest.
 For anything else, it sorts the value in alphabetical order.
-The output of this tool is the top 3 results, and the format of the output is in the YAML style.
+The output of this tool is the top 3 results in the YAML format.
+This tool supports multiple fields sorting, which means sorting process begins from the first field, and use the next field to break the tie.
+The number of fields can be arbitrary.

 ## Quick Start